sigcsets/sigcse2020/authors/src.md

 * **Results and Contributions**: This section should clearly show how the results of your work contribute to computer science and should explain the significance of those results.

-The paper is limited to a maximum of {{site.data.cfp.details[plural].limits}} and must adhere to ACM's publication guidelines:
+The extended abstract submission is limited to a maximum of {{site.data.cfp.details[plural].limits}} plus a page for references and must adhere to ACM's publication guidelines:

 <div class="text-center" style="margin-top: 10px; margin-bottom: 10px;">
 <a href="{{site.data.publishing.acmpubguidelines}}">Formatting requirements, MS Word template, and LaTeX template</a>
 </div>

+SIGCSE 2020 is NOT participating in the new ACM workflow, template, and production system.  *Word Authors*, please use the Interim Tempalte. *LaTex Authors*, please use the official ACM Master with the `ACM_SigConf` template.

-We are using the ACM_SigConf template.
-If your submission is accepted into the SRC, you will have a chance to modify your abstract of {{site.data.cfp.details[plural].abstract}} before it is published.
+If your submission is accepted into the ACM SRC, you will have a chance to modify your abstract of {{site.data.cfp.details[plural].abstract}} before it is published.

-A PDF version of your submission should be uploaded using the online submission system - EasyChair.
+A PDF version of your submission should be uploaded using EasyChair, the online submission system.

 ## Selection Process for ACM Student Research Competition